markknol/coconut.questions/README.md

 ## How to pass non-observable array as attribute

 <details><summary><b>Question</b></summary>

+Problem: I don't want to convert to observable list, because it is just for some calculation.
+It's ok that the list doesn't update when an item is pushed to the array.
 I get the error _"`Array<Thing>` is not observable, because `Array<Thing>` is not observable because the field \"length\" is mutable"_

 </details>